 - | = turn around

-To create fractals within Grasshopper we can use either the HoopSnake or Rabbit plug-ins:
+To create fractals within Grasshopper, we can use either the HoopSnake or Rabbit plug-ins:

 HoopSnake is a component that enables feedback loops within Grasshopper.
-It was originally developed by Yannis Chatzikonstantinou but is now open source.
+It was initially developed by Yannis Chatzikonstantinou but is now open source.
 What it does in principle is to create a copy of the data it receives at its input upon user request and store it locally.
 This duplicate is made available through a standard Grasshopper parameter output.
 The input of the component includes some custom programming to escape Grasshopper’s recursive loop avoidance check.

-- S : Starting value.
+- S: Starting value.

 - D* : Feedback value.
 This can be connected anywhere (including forward components).

 - B* : Control value.
-Can be also connected anywhere and will look for Boolean values.
+Can also be connected anywhere and will look for Boolean values.

 - T*: This is not used in this example, but it functions as a trigger input.
 If it’s value changes, the parent component will ‘take over’ the loop.
-Useful to create chains of HoopSnakes of recursive iteration
+Useful to create chains of HoopSnakes of recursive iteration.

-To run HoopSnake, right click on the HoopSnake component and select ‘Loop’.
-To reset, right click on the HoopSnake component and select ‘reset all’.
+To run HoopSnake, right-click on the HoopSnake component and select ‘Loop’.
+To reset, right-click on the HoopSnake component and select ‘reset all’.